 What is the right way and which of all the recommendations are true when it comes to when, where, and how to charge your mobile or tablet?
 Should the battery be completely discharged at regular intervals?
 Is it dangerous to overcharge the battery?
 Yes, how should one really think?

 Briefly about lithium-ion batteries

-Technically (or chemically correct) works lithium-ion batteries in such a way that energy is forced out of the battery when the lithium ions inside the battery moves from its negative pole / electrode (called cathode) to the positive (called anode).
+Technically (or chemically correct) works lithium-ion batteries in such a way that energy is forced out of the battery when the lithium ions inside the battery move from its negative pole/electrode (called the cathode) to the positive (called anode).
 When the battery is being charged, the process is repeated in reverse and the lithium ions is pushed back to the negative terminal of the battery.

 Lithium-ion batteries are constantly deteriorating